o3de/o3de.org/content/docs/user-guide/scripting/script-events/_index.md

 ---
 title: Script Events
-description: Use script events to enable entities to communicate with each other in Open 3D Engine.
+description: Use script events to enable entities to communicate with each other in Open 3D Engine (O3DE).
 weight: 200
 ---